 As you repeat the words in the scrolls, they will become deeply ingrained in your subconscious.
 Your vigor, enthusiasm, and desire to meet the world will overcome the doubts.

-From Poverty to Power by James Allen.
-This book came as a companion to As a Man Thinketh and is actually the first book Allen ever wrote, prior to the much more famous and impactful Thinketh.
-Poverty to Power isn’t too terrible but it is overly focused on the fusion of physical and spiritual.
+♦ From Poverty to Power by James Allen.
+This book came as a companion to As a Man Thinketh and is actually a precursor to the much more famous and impactful Thinketh.
+Poverty to Power is too focused on the fusion of physical and spiritual.
 Almost every chapter is dedicated in some way to a mastery of one’s self and a mastery over one’s inclinations of “earthly things.”
 It is an important lesson to heed, but it is not a universal lesson.
 You can have nice things and still be generous, kind, free of evil, philanthropic, and spiritual.
 Hedonistic pursuits become a problem when it becomes a person’s sole focus: what you are, so is your world.

 Read More: The Outwork Book Club

-What Women Want by Tucker Max and Geoffrey Miller.
+♦ What Women Want by Tucker Max and Geoffrey Miller.
 Tucker’s cult classic, I Hope They Serve Beer in Hell, is one of my all-time favorite books.
 It is raunchy, hilarious, and really well-written.
-Max is a superb writer that understands how to relate to his readers and has managed to create an entire genre of satire in the process.
-What Women Want is perhaps his an attempt to undo some of his wrongs, such as introducing a generation of guys that are out “story hunting.”
+Max is a superb writer that understands how to relate to his readers and has created an entire genre of satire in the process.
+What Women Want is perhaps his attempt to undo some of his wrongs, such as introducing a generation of guys that are out “story hunting.”
 It is more than a step by step guide since Miller is a Ph.D. that studies evolutionary psychology.
-They combine Max’s real-world experience with Miller’s deep research to answer why guys do things and why women respond to certain things.
+They combine Max’s real-world experience with Miller’s deep research to address guy’s actions and women’s responses.
 The book is primarily centered around the five principles of mating success: make decisions with science (not bias), account for the woman’s perspective, own your attractiveness, be honest (with yourself and others), and play to win-win.